|

 it is to be developed usefully, it must be well understood.
 Get hold of

-the original version in this ready-to-download version.
-Find about a C21st extension.
+the original version in this ready-to-download version

 New